-Funding sources found in the Sustainable Toolkit detail a variety of opportunities to support the process of developing a master plan.
+Funding sources found in Appendix D of the Technical Appendix detail a variety of opportunities to support the process of developing a master plan.
 For example, UIPA can take advantage of Brownfields Assessment Grants under the EPA's Brownfields Program to inventory, characterize, assess and/or conduct a range of planning activities, develop site-specific cleanup plans, and conduct community involvement related to brownfield sites.
 The state also administers multiple financing programs for building owners and institutions supporting start-up businesses to retrofit facilities for energy cost reduction.
 UIPA can look to both federal and state funding programs to assist with the preliminary studies and planning related to developing a land use master plan.